Is it Possible to Buy Diamonds at Wholesale Price as a Consumer?

 Now that you are familiar with the operating structure of the diamond industry, how can you buy a diamond with the least markup possible?

-Our strong recommendation would be to buy a diamond online because they naturally have lower overhead costs and can afford to sell you a diamond for a much lower markup.
-Companies like James Allen especially are more competitive because we have extremely lean operations and do not advertise as heavily as the Blue Nile and James Allen.
+Our strong recommendation would be to buy your diamond online because they naturally have lower overhead costs and can afford to sell you a diamond for a much lower markup.
+Companies like Petra Gems are especially more competitive because we have extremely lean operations and do not advertise as heavily as the Blue Nile and James Allen.
 Hence, we can afford to make our markup as low as 5-6% with a wire transaction (it is slightly higher with a credit transaction because 2-3% of the total payment goes to the credit card company).

-The best approach is to compare the prices of at least 4-6 competitive online vendors, which will give you a clear sense of how low you can get a particular diamond, but before you do that, it is imperative that you have some degree of knowledge about the 4Cs of a diamond and other important factors that affect the price of a diamond - explained below.
+Therefore, you should compare the prices of at least 4-6 competitive online vendors, which will give you a clear sense of how low you can get a particular diamond.
+But before you do so, it is imperative to know about the 4Cs of a diamond and other essential factors that affect the price.
+They are explained below

 The seven most important factors that affect the price of a diamond and that you should be familiar with include:

-The shape of a diamond – for example, to cut a round diamond, you need a bigger rough diamond to cut a 1ct. round than you do to cut a 1ct. princess cut diamond – the diameter of the round is roughly 6.4mm whereas the diameter of a 1ct princess cut is 5.5mm on average.
+- Shape: For example, you need a bigger rough diamond to cut a 1ct. round diamond than you do to cut a 1ct. princess-cut diamond.
+The diameter of the round is roughly 6.4mm, whereas that of a 1ct princess cut is 5.5mm on average.

-The carat weight of the diamond – the larger the diamond, the higher the price.
-For example, 2 carat diamond would be 3 times the price of a 1 carat because bigger diamonds are scarcer than small diamonds and are therefore much more expensive.
-However, please note that scarcity plays a big role in this.
+- Carat weight : The larger the diamond, the higher the price.
+For example, a 2-carat diamond would be three times the price of a 1-carat because bigger diamonds are scarcer than smaller ones and are much more expensive.

-The cut of a diamond – a well-cut diamond will have the best brilliance and fire, so the price will be affected.
+- Cut: A well-cut diamond will have the best brilliance and fire, which is why the price will be affected.

-The color of a diamond – the less color a diamond has in white diamonds, the more expenses.
-Color range is from D-Z and D-F are considered colorless diamonds.
-G-J are near colorless and are very good options for people with budget constraints.
+- Color: The less color a diamond has, the more expensive it will be.
+Color ranges from D-Z and D-F are considered colorless.
+G-J are near colorless and are excellent options for people with budget constraints.

-The clarity of the diamond – the fewer the inclusions or impurities in a diamond, the more expensive the stone.
-Flawless to Very Slight Included (VVS and VS) range diamonds are high diamonds, but Slightly Included (SI1/SI1) are great options for budget-conscious people.
+- Clarity: The fewer the inclusions or impurities in a diamond, the more expensive its price.
+Flawless to Very Slightly Included (VVS and VS) range diamonds are highly demanded, though Slightly Included (SI1/SI1) can be great options for budget-conscious people.

-Fluorescence also affects the price of a diamond – it is an invisible glow that diamonds might emit under ultraviolet rays such as the sun and certain UV lights.
-They range from no blue to a very strong blue.
+- Fluorescence: It is an invisible glow that diamonds might emit under ultraviolet rays, such as the sun and certain UV lights.
+They range from no blue to very strong blue.

-Finally, the seventh important factor in a diamond that affects the stone's price is the certification/grading of the stone.
-Labs such as the Gemological Institute of America are very reliable and consistent in their grading, and therefore, stones graded by them will reflect that factor in their prices.
+- Certification: The seventh important factor in a diamond that affects its price is certification/grading.
+Labs such as the Gemological Institute of America are reliable and consistent in their grading; therefore, their graded stones will reflect that factor in their prices.
 On the other hand, there are many shady labs that you should avoid.
-Our advice would always be to buy a stone that comes with a high-quality grading report like GIA or AGSL (the American Gems Society Laboratories).
+Our advice would always be to buy a stone that comes with a high-quality grading report from GIA or AGSL (the American Gem Society Laboratories).